lnxjedi/gopherbot/doc/DevNotes.md

   - Return to drop priv full when thread OS state propagation fixed; issue #29613
 - TODO: Bugs & buglets:
   - DONE: Don't allow plugins to be scheduled, only jobs; too easy to create nil ptr deref by not supplying correct args to plugin
-  - DONE: Squelch Replies to 'TriggersOnly' users - use Say "UserName: foo"; slack webhooks can't be @mentioned.
-Easiest solution - add TriggersOnly flag to Robot that's set in makeRobot and cloned.
+  - DONE: Squelch Replies to 'BotUser' users - use Say "UserName: foo"; slack webhooks can't be @mentioned.
+Easiest solution - add BotUser flag to Robot that's set in makeRobot and cloned.
 - TODO: Add tests for:
   - Parameter precedence (configured params, stored params, SetParameter)
   - Pipelines